Bloch dynamics with second order Berry phase correction: Introduction

 The rest of the paper is organized in the following way.
 We present a brief review of the theory of Bloch decomposition and introduce the framework of the perturbation method to the Bloch wave function in Section 2.
 In Section 3, we carry out a systematic two-scaled WKB analysis to the Schr\"odinger equation with a lattice potential and a slow-varying external potential, where the phase equation up to second order corrections has been derived and the validity of the WKB ansatz has been justified.
-At last, we show in Section 4 two different ways to derive the characteristic equations of the phase equation with second order corrections, and under certain physical assumptions, the characteristic equation reduces to the bi-characteristic equations with corrected Berry curvature, which essentially agree with the recent results of the physics literature \cites{GYN,GYN2}.
+At last, we show in Section 4 the derivation of the characteristic equations of the phase equation with second order corrections, and under certain physical assumptions, the characteristic equation reduces to the bi-characteristic equations with corrected Berry curvature.

 Throughout this paper, we assume the following the convention in notation.
-If an $\varepsilon$ dependent function $f^\eps$ admits an asymptotic expansion, we denote the $n-$th order term by $f^n$, and the sum of the first $n+1$ terms by $f_{(n)}$, namely,
+If an $\epsilon$ dependent function $f^\eps$ admits an asymptotic expansion, we denote the $n-$th order term by $f^n$, and the sum of the first $n+1$ terms by $f_{(n)}$, namely,

 Also we use notations as $A^{(n)}$ to stress that it is a $n-$th order tensor.